 For effective administration of the Association there shall be the following meetings:

-Annual General Meeting of the Association
+General Meetings of the Association

-Meeting of the Board of Trustees
+Meetings of the Board of Trustees

-Meeting of the National Executive Council (Governing Council)
+Meetings of the National Executive Council

-Meeting of the National Executive Committee
+Meetings of the National Executive Committee (“NEXCO”)

 The above meetings may be conducted with participation by relevant participants in person or by proxy or means of conference call or other communication facilities which permit all participants to hear one another simultaneously and such participation shall constitute a presence at such meetings as if those participating were physically present.

-General Meetings Of The Association
+General Meetings of the Association

 The Annual General Meeting shall be held once every calendar year at such time and place as may be determined by the National Executive Committee.

+Extra-Ordinary General Meetings of the Association may be convened by the National Executive Committee:

-The National Executive Committee may call an Extra-Ordinary General Meeting whenever it deems fit, and Extra-Ordinary General Meetings shall also be convened upon requisition by the Board of Trustees.
+whenever it deems fit; and

+upon requisition by the Board of Trustees.

 All members of the Association are entitled to attend the Annual General Meeting and must be given twenty-one (21) days’ notice of the time, place of the meeting and the business to be considered thereat.